Unboxed-Software/solana-course/content/basic-solana-mobile.md

 Since this provider is the same across virtually all apps, we're going to give you the full implementation that you can copy/paste.
 We'll dig into the details of MWA in a future lesson.

-Create the file `AuthProvider.tsx` and paste in the following:
+Create the file `AuthProvider.tsx` in the `components` and paste in the following:

 ```tsx
 import {Cluster, PublicKey} from '@solana/web3.js';